aws-samples/devsecops-quickstart/README.md

 ## DevSecOps Quick Start

-This artefact helps development teams quickly set up a complete development environment following security and DevOps standards and best practices.
-Upon successful deployment, you'll have:
+This artefact helps development teams to quickly set up a ready to use environment integrated with a multi-account CI/CD pipeline following security and DevOps best practices.
+Upon successful deployment, you will have:

-- an AWS CodeCommit repository
+- an AWS CodeCommit Git repository
 - an AWS Cloud9 development environment integrated with the code repository
 - a multi-stage, multi-account CI/CD pipeline integrated with the code repository
 - pipeline integration with [Bandit](https://github.com/PyCQA/bandit) for finding common security issues in Python code